truthcoin/www.truthcoin.info/_posts/2016-05-14-drivechain-op-code.md

 ![two-sc-methods](/images/two-sc-methods.png)

-This image is from [a presentation a recently recorded](https://www.youtube.com/watch?v=xGu0o8HH10U&list=PLw8-6ARlyVciMH79ZyLOpImsMug3LgNc4&index=1), which argues that **the Sidechain Method is right and the Ethereum method is wrong**.
+This image is from [a presentation I recently recorded](https://www.youtube.com/watch?v=xGu0o8HH10U&list=PLw8-6ARlyVciMH79ZyLOpImsMug3LgNc4&index=1), which argues that **the Sidechain Method is right and the Ethereum method is wrong**.

 ### Getting There From Here